 CONSERVATION IN DETAIL

-The National Museum of African American History and Culture (NMAAHC), scheduled to open in the spring of 2016, will be the nineteenth museum of the Smithsonian Institution and the only national museum devoted to documenting African American history and culture.
+The National Museum of African American History and Culture (NMAAHC) is the nineteenth museum of the Smithsonian Institution and the only national museum devoted to documenting African American history and culture.

 The museum’s Visual Arts Gallery and Collection is specifically dedicated to the artistic production of American artists of African descent.
 Through the acquisition, preservation, conservation, exhibition and promotion of their work, the Gallery’s mission is to illuminate the critical contributions of these artists to our nation’s culture and history and recognize their rightful place in the canon of American art.